A Systematic Literature Review on the Impact of Formatting Elements on Code Legibility

 \section{Threats to validity}

-This section discusses some of the threats to the validity of this study. \\[0.2cm]
+In this section, we discuss the threats to the validity of this study. \\[0.2cm]

-\textbf{Construct validity}.
-Our study was built on the selected primary studies, which stem from the search and selection processes.
-The search for studies relies on a search string, which was defined based on the seed papers.
-We chose only conferences to search for seed papers.
-A paper published in a journal is often an extension of a conference paper and, in Computer Science, the latest research is published in conferences.
-Furthermore, we focused on conferences only as a means to build our search string.
-Journal papers were considered in the actual review.
-Additionally, we only used three search engines for our automatic search.
+\textbf{Construct validity.} Our study was built on the selected primary studies, which stem from the search and selection processes.
+We only used three search engines for our automatic search.
 Other engines, such as Springer and Google Scholar, could return different results.
 However, the majority of our seed studies were indexed by ACM and IEEE, and then we used Scopus to expand our search.
 Moreover, while searching on the ACM digital library, we used the \textit{Guide to the Computing Literature}, which retrieves resources from other publishers, such as Springer.
-Finally, we avoided Google Scholar because it returned more than 17 thousand documents for our search string and we did not have the resources to analyze so many papers. \\[0.2cm]
+Finally, we avoided Google Scholar because it returned more than \numberToBeChecked{17 thousand} documents for our search string, and we did not have the resources to analyze so many papers. \\[0.2cm]